arielycliu/arielycliu-portfolio/content/index.md

 ---
-title: Hi, I'm Ariel
+title: 👋 Hi, I'm Ariel
 draft: false
 tags:
   - main-page
 ---

 >Welcome to my digital garden 🌱

 I'm a computer science student currently studying at the University of Toronto.
 My passions include AI, IoT, and Web development.

-Check out the rest of my projects or head back to my [main site](https://arielycliu.github.io/) to learn more!
+Check out the rest of my projects, articles, hobbies and more!

+(or head back to my [main site here](https://arielycliu.github.io/))